desireealexia/desireealexia/README.md

 ## 🎉 Fun facts:
 - I love travelling and exploring new cities!
 - Big fan of Studio Ghibli films 🎥🍿
-- When I’m not coding, you’ll probably find me baking or capturing moments through photography.
 - Recently, I’ve taken up running as a new challenge – and I’m loving the feeling of setting new personal bests! 🏃‍♀️💨